 N.B.: the terms KYC and AML are primarily associated with the social responsibility of the business, with protection against fraud risks.
 Often they are found in contracts of companies from countries with legislative restrictions and state control over business entities.

 Blockchain technology has brought a problem to the financial sector.
 Most cryptocurrency transactions are made remotely and anonymously.
 Even though transactions in the traditional system are made open: the appearance and signature of the client can always be compared with the passport data.

 The KYC and AML norms are also the main obstacle to crypto protection, as they contradict one of the fundamental ideas of the blockchain – anonymity.
 In other words, cryptocurrency transactions must be anonymous and inaccessible for tracking.
 But since regulators are preoccupied with the problem of cybercrime, now the verification requirement on cryptocurrency exchanges is becoming important.

 AML/KYC on SwapSpace

-There are no AML/KYC procedures on SwapSpace itself – we don’t even have registration.
-However, we are an aggregator that integrates several swap services, some of them are completely anonymous, but others could ask for an ID.
-We don’t provide transactions on our own.
-Changelly uses AML/KYC.
-ChangeNOW doesn’t require your data, but in particular cases, they could ask you to show your ID document scan or some extra information.
+There are no AML/KYC procedures on SwapSpace itself – we don’t even have the registration field.
+SwapSpace doesn’t process transactions, thus KYC, on its own – however, we are an aggregator that integrates several swap services, and whilst some of them are completely anonymous, others could ask for an ID.
+Let’s say, Changelly uses AML/KYC.
+ChangeNOW doesn’t require your data, but in particular cases they could ask you to show your ID document scan or some extra information.
 You may exchange currencies on anonymous registration-free exchangers or choose the safest way if you think so.
 Our service provides both – just choose the most suitable way to exchange.